Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 To determine if a specific CPU can be overclocked, check the manufacturer’s website or look for reviews or articles about the particular model.
 Generally, CPUs with an unlocked multiplier can be overclocked, while those with locked multipliers cannot.
 Additionally, higher-end CPUs may have a better potential for overclocking than lower-end models.

 When overclocking, it is important to keep in mind that the temperature of the CPU and other components can increase significantly.
 It is also important to note that overclocking may void the CPU’s warranty.
-As such, it is important to ensure that all components are properly cooled and that any modifications are done following the manufacturer’s specifications.
+As such, it is important to ensure that all components are properly cooled and that any modifications follow the manufacturer’s specifications.

 How To Check If Your CPU Is Already Overclocked?

-Overclocked CPU shows many signs like overheating, increased clock speed, CPU voltage fluctuation, and high hertz in BIOS settings.
+An overclocked CPU shows many signs, like overheating, increased clock speed, CPU voltage fluctuation, and high hertz in BIOS settings.
 These signs enable you to manage your CPU’s voltage, clock speed, and temperature, which protect your CPU from any component damage.

 1. Check Your CPU’s Clock Speed

-The best methods to check it are to measure the voltage, check in the BIOS and check the CPU temperature.
+The best methods to check it are to measure the voltage, the BIOS, and the CPU temperature.
 Clock speed measures the frequency at which a computer processor operates.
 It is measured in hertz (Hz) and is called the processor’s speed.

 The higher the clock speed, the faster the processor can complete instructions and tasks.
 Most CPUs come pre-overclocked from the manufacturer.
 To check the clock speed of your CPU, you can use a program like CPU-Z. It will tell you your current clock speed, and you can compare it to the standard clock speed of the processor.